Khenchen Palden Sherab Rinpoche: India

-The Central Institute of Higher Tibetan Studies (later renamed the Central University for Tibetan Studies), which resulted from the conference, opened in Varanasi in 1967.
-Palden Sherab was appointed by Dudjom Rinpoche to found the institute and represent the Nyingma school, and received the Nyingma Kama, the Nyingma Terma and the Guhyagarbha tantra from Dudjom Rinpoche.
+The Central Institute of Higher Tibetan Studies (later renamed the Central University for Tibetan Studies) resulted from the conference, and opened in Varanasi in 1967 before moving to Sarnath.
+Palden Sherab was appointed by Dudjom Rinpoche to found the institute and to represent the Nyingma tradition, and he received the Nyingma Kama, the Nyingma Terma and the Guhyagarbha tantra from Dudjom Rinpoche.

 For a time, he was the only professor and administrator in the Nyingma department.
 Palden Sherab taught there for 17 years, up to 13 classes a day during the early years.
 Dilgo Khyentse Rinpoche and other Nyingma teachers were pleased with his work, and gave him more teaching opportunities.
-Dilgo Khyentse became his root lama, and Palden Sherab also taught in the Tibetan department of Varanasi's Government Sanskrit College.
+Dilgo Khyentse became one of his root lamas, and Palden Sherab also taught in the Tibetan department of Varanasi's Government Sanskrit College.

 The West

 Palden Sherab first traveled to the United States in 1980 with his brother, Khenpo Tsewang Dongyal Rinpoche, at the behest of Rhoda P. Lecocq of California.
-In Vermont, connections were established between Dudjom Rinpoche, Palden Sherab and his brother and Venerable Khandro Dhyani Ywahoo of the Cherokee Nation at the Sunray Meditation Society.
+In Vermont, connections were established between Dudjom Rinpoche, Palden Sherab and his brother, and Venerable Khandro Dhyani Ywahoo of the Cherokee Nation at the Sunray Meditation Society.
 The connection fulfills Padmasambhava's prophecy of "when the iron bird flies" and a Hopi prophecy of white brothers wearing a "red cap or red cloak".

-In 1981, Palden Sherab replaced his brother as khenpo of Dudjom Rinpoche's Dorje Nyingpo center in Paris due to Khenpo Tsewang's problems with travel documents.
+In 1981, Palden Sherab taught at Dudjom Rinpoche's Dorje Nyingpo center in Paris.
 He co-founded Dharma Samudra, a non-profit publishing company in Boulder, Colorado, with his brother four years later.
 Palden Sherab has written and published a number of works on Tibetan history, biographies of Vajrayana masters, on Tibetan language and grammar, poetry and logic.